open-covid-19/data/input/README.md

-This folder contains helper scripts and data files used to generate the initial dataset.
+This folder contains helper scripts and data files used to refresh the dataset